 Qalamzani (also Ghalamzani) is an Iranian ancient metalwork art.
 It is engraving by chisels and hammers on different metals such as gold, silver, copper, brass, and some alloys.
-Its origin dates back to 5-7 thousand years ago; though its documented history goes back to Sassanid era, about 700 A.D.
+Its origin dates back to 5-7 thousand years ago; though its documented history goes back to the Sassanid era, about 700 A.D.

 Though there are different methods for Qalamzani, all of them have the same process.

 Two main styles of Qalamzani in Iran include Tabriz and Isfahan styles.
-In Tabriz style, the pressure for moving the chisel and engraving is done by pressure of the wrist, and in Isfahan style, it is done by hammering.
+In Tabriz style, the pressure for moving the chisel and engraving is done by the pressure of the wrist, and in Isfahan style, it is done by hammering.

 There are some workshops in Isfahan as the main center of Qalamzani.
 Travel to Iran could be a great opportunity for those who wish to see this ancient art.
-It is also recommended as an exquisite souvenir for the tours to Iran.
+It is also recommended as an exquisite Iran souvenir for the tours to Iran.